 I started coaching women and became interested in our relationship to success, performance and wellbeing.

 failure or fallback…..?

-In the 2008 financial crash my business took a noise-dive.
+In the financial crash of 2008 my business took a nosedive.
 I returned to organisational life as an employee.
 I kept my coaching, mindfulness and yoga business going outside office hours.

 It initially felt like a failure (spot the perfectionist) but I choose to reframe it as an opportunity to put what I had learned to the test, back in a workplace setting.

 Those three years as an employee showed me how radically the world of work was changing.
 I also observed a new leadership and organisational culture that was emerging in order to navigate the complexity of that change.